quarkiverse/quarkus-jnosql/README.md

 </dependency>
 ```

-Please refer to the [Quarkus Hazelcast extension](https://github.com/hazelcast/quarkus-hazelcast-client) for specific configuration.
+Please refer to the [Quarkus Hazelcast extension](https://github.com/hazelcast/quarkus-hazelcast-client) for specific configuration details.

-### Redis
+#### Redis

-Add the dependency to the target project:
+Add the Redis dependency to your project's `pom.xml`:

 ```xml
 <dependency>